nirtamir2/talks/2025-06-26/src/slides.md

 So its type is: Effect<number, never, never> — meaning it produces a number, and it never fails or depends on anything.

-On the other hand, Effect.fail creates an effect that fails with the string "oops".
+Effect.fail creates an effect that fails with the string "oops".
 So its type is: Effect<never, string, never>.
 -->